agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

 :::warning

-This property is mainly thought for internal use.
+This property is mainly thought for the internal use.

 :::